 Margaret Jones, music practitioner

 Our practitioners deliver over 2000 activities sessions per year (40+ per week) to residential homes and other centres on the Isle of Wight.

 For more information please

-An exhibition of paintings created by residents at Hartford Care (Highfield Nursing Home in Ryde and Springfield Nursing Home in Shanklin) is on display at Highfield (March 2019).
-Titled "Impressions – Studies on colour and light" it brings together work from Independent Arts workshops in both nursing homes, taking inspiration from the work of famous artists such as Matisse.
+An exhibition of paintings created by residents at Hartford Care (Highfield Nursing Home in Ryde and Springfield Nursing Home in Shanklin) went on display at Highfield in March 2019.
+Titled "Impressions – Studies on colour and light" it brought together work from Independent Arts workshops in both nursing homes, taking inspiration from the work of famous artists such as Matisse.